utnet-org/unc-devcontainers/README.md

 # Devcontainer for Utility Smart Contract

-This repository hosts the official Devcontainer image for Utility Protocol development, featuring preinstalled essential tools.
+This repository hosts the official Devcontainer image for Utility contract development, featuring preinstalled essential tools.
 You can access the image on the [GitHub Container Registry](https://ghcr.io/utnet-org/unc-devcontainer).

 ## Usage